Can Bearded Dragons Eat Spicy Mustard Greens?

 • Check ingredients – Read labels carefully and make sure that no additional spices are added beyond those used as part of its natural flavor.

-• Monitor your dragon’s diet – Make sure that other foods such as insects, fruits, veggies and supplements make up the majority of their diet.
-Spicy mustards greens should be an occasional treat.
+• Monitor your dragon’s diet – Make sure that other foods such as insects, fruits, veggies, and supplements make up the majority of their diet.
+Spicy mustard greens should be an occasional treat.

 • Consider frequency – Don’t feed these types of greens more than once per week; any more frequently than that could cause adverse reactions.